Gender-Scaling System

 Why a systems account is necessary

 The gender funding gap in African tech has been documented, decried, and the subject of dedicated initiatives for more than a decade.
 Female founders raise a small fraction of what male founders raise.
-The gap is growing, not shrinking.
+The gap remains severe and, on some measures, has worsened.
 And the response - more gender-lens funds, more female founder accelerators, more diversity pledges - has not reversed the trend.

 This is the signature of a structural problem.
 When a well-documented inequality persists and worsens despite sustained attention and dedicated resources, the explanation is not inadequate awareness or insufficient good intention.
 It is that the interventions being applied are operating at the symptom level rather than at the structural level.
-The gender funding gap is not a problem of visibility or pipeline.
+The substantive treatment of the gender-and-finance research foundation - drawing on Brush et al's foundational empirical work establishing that the gender funding gap is structural rather than performance-driven - sits in Founders and Leadership Teams.
+The implication for African-specific analysis is that the gender funding gap is not a problem of visibility or pipeline.
 It is a problem of system architecture.

 The performance paradox makes the structural character of the problem visible.
-According to Africa: The Big Deal, female CEOs raised just $48 million in African startup funding in 2024 - four times less than in 2023 and the lowest figure since tracking began in 2019 - against $2.2 billion raised by male peers.
-The AVCA 2026 Gender Diversity in African Private Capital report simultaneously documents that female-led portfolio companies grew revenue at 32 percent in 2023–24, against 14 percent for male-led peers; female-founded companies delivered 50 percent revenue growth over the same period.
-Only three of the 100 most-funded African startups since 2019 have female CEOs.
-The performance data and the allocation data point in irreconcilably opposite directions.
-This paradox is not explicable by individual investor irrationality or cultural bias alone.
-It is explicable by the system structure within which individual investment decisions are made.
-That structure is shown below: five mutually reinforcing mechanisms that together produce the outcome.
-What follows develops each in turn.
+According to Africa: The Big Deal, female CEOs raised just $48 million in African startup funding in 2024 — more than four times less than in 2023, and one of the lowest levels since tracking began - against nearly $2.2 billion raised by male peers.
+The AVCA Gender Diversity in African Private Capital report documents that female-led portfolio companies grew revenue by 32 percent in 2023–24, against 14 percent for male-led peers; female-founded companies delivered 50 percent revenue growth over the same period.
+Yet women remain sharply underrepresented in portfolio leadership: only 5 percent of portfolio companies are female-founded and 11 percent are led by a female CEO.

+The five mechanisms are not parallel - they are sequential and interacting.
 The performance paradox is not investor irrationality.
-It is the predictable output of a system whose evaluation networks, capital architecture, and normative frames were each built before the performance data on female-led ventures existed.
+It is the predictable output of a system whose evaluation networks, capital architecture, and normative frames were each built before the performance data on female-led ventures existed, and have no self-correction mechanism built in.

 Mechanism 1: The network access loop.